Soprano & Mezzo-Soprano Clefs

 indefinite pitch clef, neutral clef, rhythm clef, percussion clef, chiave neutra (Italian f.), Schlagzeugschlüssel (German m.), clé neutre (French f.), clef neutre (French f.), clave neutral (Spanish f.), clave para percusión (Spanish f.)

+Where the pitch of notes is indeterminate as with untuned percussion special clef signs are used.
+We illustrate them below.
+They are also called rhythm clefs or percussion clefs.
 With percussion writing you will find composers using staves with anything from one to five lines.
 Single lines will refer to a named individual percussion instrument while multiple line staves will assign specific instruments to various lines which makes it easier for percussionists to play many instruments at the same time, for example, drummers playing on drum kits which include cymbals, side drums and bass drum, all in use at the same time.

-clef signs
+Key word: clef signs |

-1
+1 |

 Summary of Clef Signs